syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Tables.md

 textRange.CharacterFormat.Bold = true;

-//Access the instance of the cell (first row, second cell) and add the content into cell
+//Accessess the instance of the cell (first row, second cell) and adds the content into cell

 textRange = table[0, 1].AddParagraph().AppendText("Price($)");